solsoftware/capsula/tutorial.md

 <tr><td>Module</td><td> <a href="{{ "/api-reference/module-capsula.html" | relative_url }}" target="_blank">Capsula</a></td></tr>
 </tbody></table>

 There are multiple types of capsule's properties: methods, operations, parts, hooks, loops, and data.
+Access to capsule's properties is always checked by the encapsulation model as you will see.

 *Method* is (as anyone would imagine) a simple JavaScript method. *Operation* acts like a method, however it is more powerful.
-Operations add support for asynchronous calls, declarative wiring to other operations and methods (to specify propagation of calls), etc. *Part* of a capsule represents its child capsule, that is, a capsule instantiated in its context (i.e. constructor, method, or operation). *Hooks* and *loops* provide capsules with a special support for managing widgets and layout in a flexible way.
-In accordance with the principle of information hiding, capsules also store *protected data*; the data they work with or operate on.
+Operations add support for asynchronous calls, declarative wiring to other operations and methods (to specify propagation of calls), etc. *Part* of a capsule represents its child capsule, that is, a capsule instantiated in its context (i.e. constructor or method). *Hooks* and *loops* provide capsules with a special support for managing widgets and layout in a flexible way.
+In accordance with the principle of information hiding, capsules are also able to store *data* they work with or operate on.

 In the following section we define access rules to the above-mentioned properties i.e. how our encapsulation model works.

 ### Encapsulation Model

-In a typical OO encapsulation model accessing fields and methods depends solely on their visibility.
-Hence, all public fields and methods of all living objects are accessible from anywhere in the code, only a reference to an object is needed.
+In a typical OO encapsulation model accessing fields and methods depends solely on their visibility (public, protected, private, etc.).
+All public fields and methods of all living objects are accessible from anywhere in the code, only a reference to an object is needed.
 Since everything public is accessible, we still have to carefully manage references to avoid our code becoming "spaghetti".
 In many cases this encapsulation policy seems not efficient enough.

 Capsula proposes stricter policy.
-The policy relies on both visibility of properties and on the runtime relationship of capsule instances (the relationship between instance whose property is being accessed and the instance from whose context the property is being accessed).
+The policy relies on both visibility of capsule's properties and on the runtime relationship of capsule instances.
+Capsula neither supports packages nor the *private* visibility.
+Capsula supports two types of visibility: *public* and *protected* in the following way:

-> The code executing a method of a capsule is only allowed to use, access, or call a) public properties of all its child (part) capsules and b) public and protected properties of the capsule itself.
-"Out of context" error is thrown when trying to access properties against the rules.
+> The code executing capsule's method or constructor is only allowed to use, access, or call a) public properties of its direct child capsules (i.e. parts) and b) public and protected properties of the capsule itself.

+In other words, you can only access what's in your current context.
+We will use the phrase *current context* many times throughout this tutorial.
+So let's define it:

+> The *current context* is defined as a capsule instance who owns method or constructor currently being executed (deepest in the call stack).

+In single-threaded environments there is always a single current context.
+It is either a capsule instance whose method or constructor is currently being executed or the so called "main" context (sometimes referred to as the top-level context).
+Obviously, the current context changes many times as the execution goes from one method or constructor to another.

+When accessing capsule's properties, the current context is always checked and compared to the capsule that owns the property being accessed.

+> "Out of context" error is thrown when trying to access capsule's properties against the rules, suggesting that the current context is not the one from which the access to the property is allowed.

 Let's elaborate on that using a figure given bellow.
 Figure shows three nested capsule instances: the ```outer```, the ```middle``` (being part of the ```outer``` capsule), and the ```inner``` (being part of the ```middle``` capsule).
 Each of them has two properties (one public (+) and one protected (#)) that can be anything from operations, methods, hooks, loops, or data.
 Now let's see what's accessible from where.

 <img src="{{ "/assets/img/encapsulation-capsula.png" | relative_url }}" style="">

-From the context (method) of the ```outer``` capsule we are allowed to access property ```p3``` of the ```middle``` capsule (green arrow) since it's public and belongs to its part (i.e. belongs to a capsule instantiated in its context).
+From the context of the ```outer``` capsule we are allowed to access property ```p3``` of the ```middle``` capsule (green arrow) since it's public and belongs to its part (i.e. belongs to a capsule instantiated in its context).
 However, we are disallowed to access the ```middle```'s ```p4``` property (red arrow) since it's protected.
 From the same context of the ```outer``` capsule, we freely access properties ```p1``` and ```p2``` since they belong to the ```outer``` capsule itself (so it doesn't really matter whether they are public or protected).
 Then, from the same context, we are disallowed to access any property of the ```inner``` capsule (either ```p5``` or ```p6```), since by doing that we are actually breaking encapsulation of the ```middle``` capsule.
 Finally, if in the context of the ```middle``` capsule we can access neither property ```p1``` nor ```p2``` since we are not allowed to "look" outside.

 On the other hand, the typical encapsulation policy wouldn't mind about context and runtime relationship of the three capsules (i.e. the hierarchy they form).
 The policy would allow access to ```p1```, ```p3```, and ```p5``` from anywhere in the code since they are public.
 The access to protected properties (```p2```, ```p4```, and ```p6```) would depend on relationship of packages to which classes of the three capsule instances belong.
 This is why the arrows are orange, meaning "it depends" (see figure bellow).